 A Guide to Insurance Options for Condo Associations

-A shocking 73.9 million Americans now reside in community associations.
-To get adequate coverage, condo associations and residents need to choose the correct insurance options.
+A shocking 73.9 million Americans now live in community associations.
+Condo associations and residents need to choose the correct insurance options to get adequate coverage.

-When looking for insurance coverage for a condo association, it can be hard to know which insurance policy to choose.
-Condo association and unit owner insurance policies are different, and there’s a lot to consider when choosing either option.
+When looking for insurance coverage for a condo association, knowing which insurance policy to choose can be hard.
+Condo association and unit owner insurance policies are different, and there’s much to consider when choosing either option.

-Fortunately, we’re here to help clear things up for you.
-In this guide, we’ll tell you about the different insurance options that are available for condo associations.
+Fortunately, we’re here to help clarify things for you.
+In this guide, we’ll explain the different insurance options available for condo associations.

 What Is a Condo Master Insurance Policy?

-condominium master insurance policy is an insurance policy that covers a condo building.
-This policy won’t cover the interior spaces of individual condos or the belongings of condo owners.
+A condominium master insurance policy covers a condo building.
+This policy does not cover the interior spaces of individual condos or the belongings of condo owners.
 However, it will cover the structure, grounds, and all common areas.

 Individuals will need to get individual insurance plans, known as HO-6 insurance policies, for their condos instead.
 They’ll also be responsible for personal liability coverage.

-Owners of condo units in a building will not only have their individual condos.
+Owners of condo units in a building will not only have their condos.
 They will also share certain common spaces.
-The condo association will need to have a master insurance policy to cover these areas.
+The condo association must have a master insurance policy to cover these areas.

 The specific coverages that master insurance policies include will be pretty similar.
-However, there are different types of insurance that a condo association can choose.
-This includes a bare wall policy, a single entity policy, and an all-in policy.
+However, a condo association can choose different types of insurance.
+These include a bare wall policy, a single entity policy, and an all-in policy.

-It’s important to understand the master insurance options that are available and the coverage that’s offered by these policies.
-You should also think about the additional coverages that are needed by the association as well.
+It’s important to understand the master insurance options available and the coverage offered by these policies.
+You should also consider the additional coverage needed by the association.

 Types of Condo Master Insurance Policies

 There are three main types of master insurance policies.
-These each outline the amount of coverage that will be offered when it comes to the structure of a building and individual units.
+Each outlines the amount of coverage offered for a building’s structure and individual units.
 Here are the types of condo master insurance that you should know about.

 Bare Wall Policy